Ralph Wien Memorial Airport: Airlines and destinations

-Prior to its bankruptcy and cessation of all operations, Ravn Alaska served the airport from multiple locations.
+Statistics

 Ralph Wien, pilot

 The airport is named in memory of Ralph Wien, a native of Lake Nebagamon, Wisconsin, born in 1897.
 He and his younger brother Noel Wien, arrived in Alaska in 1924 and together founded Wien Air Alaska, the first airline in Alaska.
 He died when the Bellanca aircraft he was flying crashed in full view of onlookers in Kotzebue on Columbus Day, 1930.
 Fr.
 Philip Delon, Superior general of Alaskan Catholic missions, and Fr.
 William Walsh, a diocesan priest from Oakland, California, who were on board, also died in the accident.

 The airport was dedicated in 1951 by Governor Ernest Gruening.